phonedotcom/events-integration-doc/docs/endpoints/listeners.md

 ### Request

-JSON with any of parameters available for "Create listener".
+JSON with all the required parameters neded for the "Create listener" API.

 ### Response

-The same as for "Get listener".
+Similar to the response from "Get listener".

 ## Delete listener

-Deletes listener.
+Deletes a listener.

 ```
 DELETE https://api.phone.com/v4/accounts/VOIP_ID/integrations/events/listeners/LISTENER_ID